jessih828/IE-MDA-Mar24-Group-7/README.md

-# Obesity Muti-Class Classification Using PySpark
+# Modern Data Architecture Project - Obesity Muti-Class Classification

 ## Overview
 This project demonstrates the use of Apache Spark for classifying obesity levels in individuals based on various features.
 The analysis is implemented in a Jupyter Notebook and covers data processing, model training, and evaluation using PySpark's MLlib.